roflcoopter/viseron/README.md

 The ```config.yaml``` has to be mounted to the folder ```/config```.\
 If no config is present, a default minimal one will be created.\
-Here you need to fill in atleast your cameras and you should be good to go.
+Here you need to fill in at least your cameras and you should be good to go.

 # Configuration Options
 ## Cameras